MichaelNaupari/Rubricas_TP/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build and the `--aot` flag for ahead-of-time compilation (recommended).

-## Contributing

-Contributions are welcome and encouraged to this open source project.
-Please be sure to [submit an issue on Github](https://github.com/thegraidenetwork/rubric-creator/issues) to solicit discussion before jumping in as someone else might be working on the same thing.

-Also be sure to read and adhere to our [code of conduct](/CODE_OF_CONDUCT.md).

 ## Deploying